poweron-pixel/source-pajak-balikpapan-online/_posts/2021-01-01-new-years-resolutions.md

 permalink: "/2021-resolutions"
 ---

 I have a poor record with New Year's resolutions.
-I trust that nailing them to this site will keep me accountable (or at very least, punish my failure with shame).
+I trust that nailing them to this site will keep me accountable (or, at very least, punish my failure with shame).

 #### 2021 Resolutions